alirezarpa/wifi-password/README.md

-# wifi-password
+# wifi password
-Show all WIFI Password
+It shows all passwords stored in your system.